-We believe there is a convincing case for investing in real estate securities since there are a variety of options that extend beyond brick and mortar.
+We believe there is a convincing case for investing in real estate securities since there are a variety of personal investment options that extend beyond brick and mortar.
 With a broader focus, the Real Estate Securities Fund includes Real Estate Investment Trusts (REITs), publicly traded real estate development companies, real estate management companies, building supply companies, timber companies, real property holdings, and other publicly-traded companies involved in real estate related activities.

 The Fund generally considers a business to be a real estate company when it derives at least 50% of its revenue from real estate related activities or has at least 50% of its assets in real estate.

 Consistent with the Fund’s investment objectives, certain securities will be selected for the potential for high current return while others will be chosen for their long-term capital appreciation potential.
-However, there are many consistent real estate securities benefits including:
+However, there are many consistent real estate securities fund benefits including:

 - Long-term capital appreciation potential